More than 500 sculptures to honor Thai King

 The extensive artwork is just one part of a fastidiously organized ceremony expected to bring hundreds of thousands of people to the streets of the Thai capital.

-The funeral proceedings begin in earnest on Wednesday, when banks and shops close across the country.
-The following day, Bhumibol's body will be transported to the crematorium from the Grand Palace, where it has lain since his death last October.
+The funeral proceedings begin in earnest on Wednesday.
+Banks and shops will close across the country on Thursday, when Bhumibol's body will be transported to the crematorium from the Grand Palace, where it has lain since his death last October.

 Some of the senior artists involved in the ceremony have been included on the guest list, alongside senior Thai officials and foreign dignitaries.
 It has yet to be announced what will become of the artworks after the funeral, though this will be of little consequence to their creators.